How Did the Internet Start? Walk-through with the Internet History

 What is the importance of the Internet in daily life?

-As per Statista (Jan 2023), we have 5.16 billion Internet users who use the service in one way or another.
+According to Statista (February 2025), there are 5.56 billion Internet users who access the web in one way or another.
 The Internet has brought knowledge to your fingertips.
-Below are some scenarios where the Internet has transformed your daily life:

 • Online services have changed how people book appointments, study, enjoy sports, plan travel, and more.